Dataport/MasterportalAddons/GeoFilter/doc/config.json.md

 #### Portalconfig.menu.tool.geoFilter

 The geofilter allows to filter a WFS Layer (target layer) with another layer, WFS or imported, that contains polygon features (filter layer).
 As a result all features that lie within or intersect the polygons on the filter layer will be returned on a new layer.
+The name of the new layer can be configured under `highlightedFeatures.layerName` (**[highlightedFeatures](#portalconfigtreehighlightedfeatures)**).
-To use Imported layers the importerAddon has to be configured as well (link to repo).
+To use Imported layers the importerAddon for the v3 has to be configured as well (to be found here: https://github.com/terrestris/masterportal-addons/tree/main).